Two US Navy sailors have been accused of spying for China

 Two US Navy sailors have been arrested and accused of allegedly spying for the Chinese government, according to federal prosecutors.

-Both sailors are accused of passing national defense details to Chinese intelligence agents in return for cash.
+Both sailors are accused of passing national defence details to Chinese intelligence agents in return for cash.

 Jinchao "Patrick" Wei, 22, and Wenheng Zhao, 26 were both arrested on Wednesday.